leplatrem/blog.mathieu-leplatre.info/content/Dev/python_good_practices_2020.rst

             async with session.get(url, **kwargs) as response:
                 return await response.json()

-In order to mock HTTP requests and responses in this setup, we use the ``aiohttp_client`` fixture from `pytest-aiohttp <https://github.com/aio-libs/pytest-aiohttp/>`_ for application part, and `aioresponses <https://github.com/pnuckowski/aioresponses/>`_ for the responses part:
+In order to mock HTTP requests and responses in this setup, we use the ``aiohttp_client`` fixture from `pytest-aiohttp <https://github.com/aio-libs/pytest-aiohttp/>`_ for the application part, and `aioresponses <https://github.com/pnuckowski/aioresponses/>`_ for the responses part:

 .. code-block:: python